CHAPTER THREE: 3710

 5. absences to receive multiple treatments for restorative surgery or for a condition which would likely result in a period of incapacity of more than three days if not treated (e.g. chemotherapy or radiation treatments for cancer).

-L-11.
+M-11.
 Employees on family medical leave are required to provide documentation to Benefit Services as requested, including intent to return to work.
 During leave, the university may require an employee to re-certify the medical condition that caused him/her to take leave.
-A return-to- work release from the health care provider is required before an employee absent due to his or her r own serious health condition may return to work.
+A return-to-work release from the health care provider is required before an employee absent due to his or her own serious health condition may return to work.

 a.
-Shared leave under L of this policy may not be used for the purpose of parenting; however, shared leave (if granted) may be used for the disability period related to childbirth.
+Shared leave (if granted) may be used for the disability period related to childbirth. [rev. 7-15]

 b.
 Intermittent leave or reduced work schedule requests for parenting may not be granted, or may be cancelled by the university with thirty (30) days written notice, based on business needs of the university.

-L-14.
-Family medical leave taken by two (2) university employees to care for a new born child or child placed for adoption or foster care or to care for a family member who has a serious health condition consists of a maximum twelve (12) weeks of leave for each employee.
+M-14.
+Family medical leave taken by two (2) university employees to care for a family member who has a serious health condition consists of a maximum twelve (12) weeks of leave for each employee.
+Family medical leave for parenting is addressed in FSH 3710 E. [rev. 7-15]

 a. revoke leave;